 All interpreters recruited through Caralingua respect the professional code of ethics of aiic, our world association (www.aiic.net).

-Many of you are at ease in two or even three languages, enough in any case to go shopping abroad or to converse with your neighbours at dinner.
+Many are comfortable in two, even three, languages, enough to go shopping or to converse with others at dinner.

-While conference interpreters are viewed as a matter of course for international organizations, they are often considered a "necessary evil" on the private market.
-However, after having experienced meetings with conference interpreters, our clients see our function as a most helpful "language bridge".
+While conference interpreters are viewed as a matter of course for international organizations, they are often considered a "necessary evil" in the private market.
+However, after having experienced a meeting with our conference interpreters, our clients see our function as a most helpful "language bridge".

 There are three types of techniques:

 Interpreters are university graduates.
 They convey information in one language "only", i.e. in their mother tongue (that of the listener) and interpret from two, three or sometimes four foreign languages (that of the speaker/s).
 There is nothing quite like listening to somebody in one's own language, is there?